Recommended Global Obesity Conferences

 - Increased memory loss

 Obesity is an independent risk factor for cardiovascular Disease, and Cardiovascular Disease risks have also been documented in obese children.
 Obesity is linked with an increased risk of mortality and morbidity as well as reduction in life expectancy.
 Medical costs and health service use associated with obesity have risen and are expected to continue to rise.

 - Heart failure

-Bariatric Surgeries & its types: Bariatric surgery consists of procedures performed on a person who suffers from obesity, thus reducing the risk associated with obesity.
+Bariatric surgery consists of procedures performed on a person who suffers from obesity, thus reducing the risk associated with obesity.
 The main idea behind the surgery is restriction and Malabsorption.
 Surgery limits the amount of food the stomach can hold, thus restricting the number of calorie intake.
 Malabsorption shortens the length of small intestine reducing the amount of calories and nutrients the body can absorb.

 - Gastric by-pass

 - Duodenal switch with biliopancreatic diversion

 Exercise accompanied with proper diet helps in achieving a long term success to lose weight and maintain a healthy lifestyle.
 Physical activities especially exercise helps in faster recovery.
 It helps in improving circulation, reduces the risk of blood clots, promotes wound healing as well as improves the bowel function.
 Healthy lifestyle incorporating an exercise program will offer many benefits like maintaining weight loss, boosting metabolism, reducing risk of heart disease and some types of cancer, helping to maintain and develop muscle strength, endurance and tone, promoting joint stability, bone strength and integrity.